create3000/x_ite/docs/_posts/components/Sound/AudioClip.md

 #### Warning

-- Decibel values shall not be used.
+- Decibel values shall not be used for this multiplicative factor.

 ### SFFloat [in, out] **pitch** 1 <small>(0,∞)</small>
 {: #fields-pitch }